fortran-lang/fpm/PACKAGING.md

 This rule applies generally to any number of nested directories and modules.
 For example, `src/a/b/c/d.f90` must define a module called `a_b_c_d`.

+Takeaways from this example are that:

+* You can place your module source files in any levels of subdirectories inside `src`.
+* The module name must include the path components and the source file name--for example, `src/a/b/c/d.f90` must define a module called `a_b_c_d`.